FFTAI/teleoperation/README.md

 2. A router.
 3. VisionPro connected to the same network with the Ubuntu machine.

+> [!NOTE]
-> Note: Make sure to connect both the VisionPro and the Ubuntu machine to the router, ensuring they are on the same network, and proceed with the self-signed certificate setup.
+> Please ensure that both the VisionPro and the Ubuntu machine are on the same network.

 ### 🔐 Self-Signed Certificate: